JetBrains-Research/sorrel/README.md

 <!-- Plugin description -->
 A plugin for IntelliJ IDEA for license management and incompatibility detection.
 Sorrel is a tool for working with the licenses of Java projects inside IntelliJ IDEA.
-Sorrel is written in Kotlin and currently supports 16 of the most popular Java licenses.

 ## Features